MichielNoback/java_gitbook/05_web/databases.md

 ### 2: Create an interface implementer

 Here is the complete class.
 It of course implements all interface methods.
-The singleton pattern will be explained below.
+The Singleton pattern will be explained below.

 ```java
 package nl.bioinf.wis_on_thymeleaf.dao;